 Over the years of traveling, I’ve grown to love and trust the good old cross-body bag.
 I can keep it close to me, it’s very hard to do a snatch-and-grab with a bag that is literally wrapped around my body.

-My favorites in the past have been the Michael Kors Jet Setter bag (which is sold out, but here’s a similar style) and the Coach Kitt cross-body bags, but you can always pick up really fun ones along your travels.
+My favorites in the past have been the Michael Kors Jet Setter bag (which is sold out, but here’s a similar style) and the Coach Camera bag, but you can always pick up really fun ones along your travels.
 Not only are they practical, but they make for really nice souvenirs once you’re home.

 What Not to Pack for Mexico